Shamanthkrishna/100DaysOfPythonCoding/README.md

 ## About the Challenge

-The **100 Days of Code** challenge is a commitment to code consistently for 100 days, enhancing skills and creating a robust learning routine.
-Through this repository, I will be sharing my daily experiences as I dive into the vast world of Python programming.
-Each day, I'll explore specific topics, learn new concepts, and work on coding projects that align with my learning goals.
+Welcome to my 100 Days of Code journey!
+In this repository, I will be chronicling my daily experiences as I embark on an exciting adventure in the realm of Python programming.
+Inspired by the commitment to code consistently, I am dedicating myself to honing my skills and establishing a rock-solid learning routine.

+My learning journey has been guided by the course titled 100 Days of Code: The Complete Python Pro Bootcamp for 2023 on Udemy, expertly crafted and led by the esteemed Dr. Angela Yu.
+With her comprehensive and engaging teaching approach, I am diving deep into the world of Python programming, uncovering specific topics, grasping new concepts, and taking strides towards mastering this versatile language.

+Throughout these 100 days, my goal is to explore Python programming inside-out, working on coding projects that perfectly align with my learning objectives.
+From fundamental concepts to advanced techniques, I am committed to embracing every aspect of Python's potential.
+By sharing my progress, challenges, and triumphs in this repository, I hope to inspire others who are also on a journey of coding enlightenment.

 ## My Goals